-What if I told you that every 40 seconds someone takes their own life?
-That in fact, suicide is the second leading cause of death among youth aged 10 to 24.
+What if I told you every 40 seconds, someone takes their life?
+That it’s so common that suicide is actually the second leading cause of death among young people between the ages of 10 and 24.
 It’s a hard pill to swallow, right?
-Truthfully, if the topic makes you uncomfortable, you aren’t alone.
+Honestly, if the topic makes you uncomfortable, you aren’t alone.

-So, without further ado, here are some of the indicators of suicide that are often missed, but with recognition, can save lives.
+Below are some of the indicators of suicide, that when recognized early, can save lives.

 Changes in Personality or Behavior

-Have you noticed personality or behavioral changes in someone close to you?
-Everything from withdrawal, to loss of interest in appearance, or even angry outbursts and absenteeism from work can be a sign of risk.
-Drops in work or school performance are also overlooked signs that something isn’t right.
+Have you noticed personality or behavior changes in someone you care about?
+Everything from withdrawal to loss of interest in appearance or even angry outbursts and absenteeism from work can be a sign of risk.
+Drops in work or school performance are also common signs that something isn’t right.

-When someone is struggling, it can be hard for them to see a way out.
-Many feel alone, isolated, and are unable to wrestle with the stigma that comes alongside asking for help.
-Below are some warning signs that someone may be struggling with depression.
+When someone is struggling with depression, it can be hard for them to see a way out.
+They may feel alone, isolated, or unable to wrestle with the stigma that comes alongside asking for help.

-Remember, depression alone is not an indicator of suicide.
-But, those that struggle with it are at higher risk for completing suicide.
-Be particularly vigilant of other warning signs that may happen in conjunction with depression and increase risk.
+Keep in mind that depression alone is not an indicator of suicide.
+But, those who struggle with it are at higher risk for completing suicide.
+Therefore, be particularly vigilant of other warning signs that may happen in conjunction with depression and increase risk.

 Increase in Drug or Alcohol Use

-Often, people who are struggling with thoughts of suicide will use substances to cope.
-However, this coping lends itself to further declines in mental health and can lead to impulsive behavior- all of which increase the likelihood of completed suicide.
+Often, those experiencing thoughts of suicide will use substances to cope.
+However, this leads to further declines in mental health and potentially impulsive behavior— both of which increase risk.

 Previous Suicide Attempts

-If someone has a history of attempts, their chances of completing suicide increase significantly.
-Typically, people who have attempted suicide in the past are in heavy emotional pain, and suicide is seen as a last-ditch effort to escape.
-Talk of suicide or previous unsuccessful attempts should always be taken seriously.
+If someone has a history of attempts, their chance of completing suicide significantly increases.
+Typically, people who have done this are in heavy emotional pain, and suicide is a last-ditch effort to escape.
+Therefore, you should always take talk about suicide or previous attempts seriously.

 Recent Loss of a Loved One by Suicide